OrphiqProtocol/Orphiq-core/test/upgrade/README.md

 ## Configure versions

-To configure the old and new versions of the Oasis Core library used in the upgrade tests, follow these steps:
+To configure the old and new versions of the Orphiq Core library used in the upgrade tests, follow these steps:

 1. Open the `./.buildkite/scripts/test_upgrade.sh` script file and modify values `pre_upgrade_git_branch` and `post_upgrade_git_branch` accordingly.

 2. Open the `./tests/upgrade/pre/go.mod` and `./tests/upgrade/post/go.mod`
-files, and replace the Oasis Core module with the desired versions accordingly.
+files, and replace the Orphiq Core module with the desired versions accordingly.

 3. Fix tests if needed.